chocolatey/docs/input/en-us/chocolatey-gui/commands/config.md

 Order: 10
 xref: gui-config-command
 Title: Config
-Description: Usage instructions on how to list/get/set/unset Chocolatey GUI config settings.
+Description: Usage instructions on how to list/get/set/unset Chocolatey GUI config settings
 ---

 Chocolatey GUI will allow you to interact with the config settings.